Facebooklessness

 Now.
 If you want to get technical (and I love getting technical), Facebook rejected me, not the other way around.
 I hadn’t noticed their terms of service changed, because, like most people, I had been agreeing to the updates without reading them.
 The latest Facebook TOS says you have to use your legal name.
 If you don’t agree, then you’re not complying with the terms and you’re obligated to remove your profile and go away.
 Otherwise you’re lying, stealing, and breaking a voluntary contract.

-There is one interesting Facebook alternative called MeWe.
+There is an interesting Facebook alternative called MeWe.
 It claims to care about your privacy and offers levels of membership.
 Do we trust Weinstein more than Zuckerberg?
 MeWe is endorsed by Tim Berners-Lee, who invented the internet as the rest of us know it, i.e. the World Wide Web.
-That’s the www part of the URL and was a STUNNING leap forward in communication, a total world changer, allowing ALL of us the visibility of all of us.
+That’s the www part of the URL and was a stunning leap forward in communication, a total world changer, allowing all of us the visibility of all of us.

 MeWe’s TOS includes permission to call yourself by any handle you prefer.
 That’s something, at least.
 So I go there when I’m particularly missing Facebook.
 There are kittens to giggle over and funnies to share with the three people I know who have accounts.
 I can post about my breakfast.
 Will MeWe succeed?
 That depends on whether it gets customers who care enough about freedom and privacy to pay for subscriptions.
 I would if I had extra money, just to make the point, but I already have an online presence and that’s enough spending for now.